cometcao/razor_risk_assignment/README.md

 1. project summary:
+TDD was employed during the implementation of this project.
 This python component implemented a simple URI parser (full description in uri_parser.py).
 Regex is used to match URI format and matching data are passed from regex capturing groups.
 The data structure are described on the top of uri_rep.py file, and the uri_parser_error.py defines the parser return status.
 Unittests are defined in uri_parser_test.py
 Current solution have this draw-back of being unable to provide meaningful error message precisely to the element of the URI address